 Reuse is a group email list for exchanging free and for-sale items located at MIT or within the greater Boston area.
 To post, you need only send an email to the list, but be sure to read through the rules of use before posting.
 Please make sure any items with MIT Property Office stickers are deactivated (contact the Property Office at 3-2776).
 And please clean up any unclaimed items and dispose of them properly.
 Do not leave items in the hallway of your office building.
-(Grounds Services can remove the items for you, and recycle them if possible.
-Submit a request via the Building Services tab in SAPweb.)
+The Recycling Office staff will remove the items for you and will reuse them if possible.
+Submit a request via the Atlas web page.

 To subscribe to the MIT reuse list, go to http://mailman.mit.edu/mailman/listinfo/reuse